pyload/pyload/README.md

       --version                show program's version number and exit -d, --debug              enable debug mode
-      --userdir USERDIR        use this location to store user data files --cachedir CACHEDIR      use this location to store temporary files --storagedir STORAGEDIR  use this location to save downloads --daemon                 run as daemon
+      --userdir USERDIR        use this location to store user data files --tempdir CACHEDIR      use this location to store temporary files --storagedir STORAGEDIR  use this location to save downloads --daemon                 run as daemon
       --restore                reset default username/password